GarrettHaley/CS-373-DADA/index.md

 #### Tools

-- DIG: Domain information groper – investigation of DNS records.
+- DIG: Domain information groper (investigation of DNS records).
 - WHOIS: Searching for IP/Domain registration information.
-- Grep/SED/AWK: data parsing and manipulation Open-source databases.
+- Grep/SED/AWK: data parsing and manipulation open-source databases.
 - PostgreSQL: “The world's most advanced open source database” (according to lecture).
 - MySQL: “The world's most popular open source database" (according to lecture).
 - The Regex Coach: Regular Expression syntax/functionality learning aid.
 - Trustedsource.org: Historical & current reputations based on McAfee data.
 - Spamhaus.org: Accepted authoritative source of reputation data.

 During the lab, the Regex coach was very useful but also a little bit difficult to learn.
 Regexes are developed similair to the Yara signatures we used in earlier labs (including this week to compare strings from incoming emails to seperate the ham from the spam.
-The emphasis to gaining accuracy was to improve the regexes because the different between 98% and 99% is very large when on a large scale (i.e, the internet).
+The emphasis was to gain accuracy mostly via improving the regexes.
+The different between 98% and 99% is very large when utilizing a large data set (i.e, the internet).
 There were two primary methods mentioned for analyzing emails: probability scoring and additive scoring.
-Additive scoring is developing a point threshold for whether an email should be classified as spam and then adjust the points based on various factors disovered about the email.
+Additive scoring is developing a point threshold for whether an email should be classified as spam, and then adjust the points based on various factors disovered about the email.
 Probability scoring (what I used last week for my URL classifier) is idenitifying the programs confidence on whether something is spam based on various indentified parameters.

 #### Research Technique Considerations

-Research technique considerations include identifying how much user input is required, what quality assurances are expected, the value of human input vs automating it, resource cost, fault tolerance, probability scoring/additive scoring, and combination considerations of automation and human input.
+Research technique considerations include identifying how much user input is required, what quality assurances are expected, the value of human input vs automating it, resource cost, fault tolerance, probability scoring/additive scoring, and combination considerations of automation/human input.
 Below are some basic research techniques discussed in lecture:

 - Parsing: Extraction of key meta data.
 - Grouping: Group data by timestamp from other common elements.